 I'm not going to sit here pretending I wasn't curious to find out what a 39-year-old married French mother was doing in the back of beyond on her own two days before Christmas but I'd hazard a guess that if Sophie was here to answer that question she'd probably tell me to mind my own business.

 A familiar voice also pops up in the early stages of episode three, casting aspersions about Sophie’s love life and the different men she may or may not have been in relationships with.

 It’s almost as though this journalist, who we had already met in episode two, was actively trying to sully the name of the long dead filmmaker when interviewed for the series.

 Episode three is also when we first meet Sophie's son Pierre Louis Baudey-Vignaud.

 When asked by Jennifer what sort of a person Sophie was to him, Pierre simply replies: 'She was my mother'.

 Not a lot more needs to be said, but thankfully episode three is 34 minutes long and is essential listening for anyone who wants to get to know Sophie Toscan du Plantier.

 For what it's worth Clodagh Hawe neé Coll was a schoolteacher and Elaine O'Hara was the victim of convicted murderer, Bandon man Graham Dwyer.

-Our review of Episode 4: Killer among us will be available here next Monday.
+Our review of Episode 4: Killer among us is available here.

 If you’d like to get in touch with your own observations, theories or concerns about the West Cork Podcast you can email us at [email protected] or contact me directly on Twitter or Instagram @jayburgkk.